ten-protocol/go-ten/docs/_docs/cross-chain/bridge.md

 ## Layer 1 To Layer 2 Specifics

-The `ObscuroBridge.sol` contract is responsible for managing the layer 1 side of the bridge.
+The `TenBridge.sol` contract is responsible for managing the layer 1 side of the bridge.
 It's the "bridge to Ten".
 The `EthereumBridge.sol` contract is responsible for managing the layer 2 side of the bridge.
 It's the "bridge to Ethereum".

 In order to bridge tokens over they need to be whitelisted. **Initially only accounts with the admin role can whitelist tokens!** When the protocol has matured this whitelisting functionality will change.
 If you want your token to be whitelisted, get in touch with us through our discord.